Menu

 Anchor: Power-Pole Micro Anchor

-The retrieve technique is quite simple: you just cast it out, let it sit, and give it a couple of twitches here and there to stir up some movement.
-When you get a bite the weighted float will either submerge under the water or pop up.
+The retrieval technique is quite simple: you just cast it out, let it sit, and give it a couple of twitches here and there to stir up some movement.
+When you get a bite, the weighted float will either submerge under the water or pop up.
 After you get a bite, just set the hook and reel them in.
 Crappie are referred to as 'Paper Mouths,' because they have really thin lips, that's why it's always a good idea to have a fishing net nearby so you never lose one once you get it near the boat.

 Dave and Danny don't deny that bobber fishing for Crappie is about as fun as it gets.
 And the best part is anyone can do it, so it's the perfect opportunity to get the whole family involved!
 So get out there and Fish On!